MysteryPancake/Houdini-OpenCL/README.md

 ## SOP: Laplacian Filter (Advanced)

 The [Laplacian node](https://www.sidefx.com/docs/houdini//nodes/sop/laplacian.html) lets you break geometry into frequencies, similar to a fourier transform.

-You can exaggerate or reduce certain frequencies (eigenvectors) of the geometry for various blurring and sharpening effects.
+You can exaggerate or reduce certain frequencies (eigenvectors) of the geometry for blurring and sharpening effects.

-This is based on [White Dog's](https://x.com/whitedo27114277?lang=en) fantastic [Eigenspace Projection example](https://drive.google.com/drive/folders/1gFYlmsFgpeihmcqZLFITvYQIW5mpYyJd).

-White Dog's example adds together many numbers in a feedback loop in parallel to compute a global sum.
-This is a great candidate for OpenCL!
+This is based on [White Dog's Eigenspace Projection example](https://drive.google.com/drive/folders/1gFYlmsFgpeihmcqZLFITvYQIW5mpYyJd).
+It uses global sums in a feedback loop.
+Perfect candidate for OpenCL!

 <p align="left">
   <img src="https://raw.githubusercontent.com/MysteryPancake/Houdini-Fun/main/images/laplacianfilter.png" height="250">